intika/Librefox/README.md

 Browser Tests - Performances
 ----------------------------
 Performance tests can be done here [LVP Octane](https://intika.github.io/lvp-octane/), it needs to be launched alone with other applications closed and with no other activity but the benchmark, also it's recommended to launch it many times and then calculate the average.

 Browser Tests - DNS/VPN/Proxy Leak
 ----------------------------------
 - [IPLeak](https://ipleak.net/)
 - [Tenta-Test](https://tenta.com/test/)
 - [IP-Browserleaks](https://browserleaks.com/ip)

 About
 -----
 **Author:** Intika - intika@librefox.org

 **Based on:** [gHacks-user.js](https://github.com/ghacksuserjs/ghacks-user.js), [User.js](https://github.com/pyllyukko/user.js/) and [PrivaConf](https://addons.mozilla.org/en-US/firefox/addon/privaconf/) big thanks to everyone.

+<p hidden>**Donation:** [Paypal - support@librefox.org](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=support@librefox.org&lc=US&item_name=Donation+To+Librefox&currency_code=USD) if you like it you can offer me a coffee :)</p>

+**Acknowledgment**

+Special thanks to:
+- The Mozilla team for their amazing work on Firefox
+- The gHacks-User team for allowing the usage of their work
+- gHacks.net (Martin Brinkmann) for writing on Librefox
+- All users that are encouraging this project by starring it
-**Acknowledgment:** Special thanks to the ghacks-user team for allowing the usage of their work, @brainscar, @Eloston, @dimqua, @pyllyukko, @Atavic, @anchev, @antuketot76, @nhynes, @maxidor, ghacks.net (Martin Brinkmann), and all the others i forget to mention.
+- And everyone who is helping this project: @brainscar, @Eloston, @dimqua, @pyllyukko, @Atavic, @anchev, @antuketot76, @nhynes, @maxidor, @samuel8941, @shaynem, @szepeviktor, and all the others i forget to mention.

 Librefox Roadmap
 ----------------
 **Objectives for future versions of Librefox (this may change)**
 - Develop an all-in-one Librefox addon to rule them all ?
 (Normal & Tor Version… this would simplify Librefox)
 - Develop an easy to use firewall system for extensions (button/hosts/allow/deny/per-addon)
+- Develop an advanced settings page
+- Fix legal mozilla issue
 - Update checker extension (feature in the full extension ?)
 - Advertisement for the project to reach more users ?

 **Todo for future versions of Librefox (this may change)**
 - Improve HD-video playback performance
 - Testing compatibility on those [sites](https://developer.mozilla.org/en-US/docs/Web/Demos_of_open_web_technologies) and adjust the related settings.
 - Review un-reviewed addons code (dont-track-me-google/decentraleyes/canvasblocker/temporary-containers/switch-container/smart-referer)

 Settings Index
 --------------
 ```
 // ==============================
 // Index mozilla.cfg .......... :